Care Transitions

 Guides

-guide to understanding the impact of transitions across care settings and the risk of malnutrition
+- Understanding Impact of Malnutrition Across Transitions of Cares—Guide to understanding the impact of transitions across care settings and the risk

-- Care Transitions Intervention Toolkit— Aging and Disability Resource Centers toolkit made to supplement the Care Transition Intervention model
+- Care Transitions Intervention Toolkit— Aging and disability resource centers toolkit made to supplement the Care Transition Intervention model (Washington State Department of Social and Health Services, 2013)

 Presentations